atharvzend/sms-spam-predictor-using-ML/README.md

-📩 SMS Spam Predictor 🔍
+📩 Spam SMS Detection 🔍

 🚀 Overview SMS Spam Predictor is a machine learning-based classifier that predicts whether a given message is Spam or Not Spam using Natural Language Processing (NLP) techniques.
 It is built with Flask for the web interface and trained using TF-IDF Vectorization and Naïve Bayes.